-Day 13: Wednesday 23 October, Palermo
+Day 13: Wednesday 22 April, Palermo

-- Private tour, cooking class and lunch at Palazzo Lanza Tomasi, Giuseppe Tomasi di Lampedusa's Sicilian palace - Oratorio del Rosario di Santa Cita - La Zisa, 12th-century palace in the Arabo-Norman style
+- Private tour, cooking class and lunch at Palazzo Lanza Tomasi, Giuseppe Tomasi di Lampedusa's Sicilian palace - Oratorio del Rosario di Santa Cita

 Giuseppe Tomasi di Lampedusa, Duke of Palma and Prince of Lampedusa, was born in Palermo in 1896 and grew up in the heart of the city.
 He described its decaying splendours brilliantly in The Leopard.
 His family home was destroyed by a WWII bomb and he never recovered from its loss.
 In Palermo, Lampedusa led the life of a dilettante, sitting in cafes, talking about books, and reading widely in several languages.